Analyzing MTQE Results

 Evaluating with Post-editing Analysis

-The post-editing analysis shows the "editing effort"—how much the Linguist or the Proofreader had to edit the text.
-For the post-editing analysis in projects with Machine Translation and MTQE, the results are calculated as the difference between the machine translation suggestion and the post-editors final text.
+The post-editing analysis shows the "editing effort"—that is, how much the Linguist or the Proofreader had to edit the text.
+For the post-editing analysis in projects with Machine Translation and MTQE, the results are calculated as the difference between the machine translation suggestions and the final text after the post-editing has been done.

 Note: In order to be able to evaluate the results of the post-editing analysis, you should run a Default Analysis before the first step of the workflow to see how the MT matches are categorized into MTQE bands.
 To run a default analysis, select the job(s) from the Project page and click the Analyze button.
 Make sure to select Include machine translation matches (Beta) and then click Analyze.

-If the MT or NT suggestion was accepted without further editing (the Linguist did not need to change it at all), it will come up as a 100% match in the analysis.
+If the MT or NT suggestion was accepted without further editing (that is, the Linguist did not need to change it at all), it will come up as a 100% match in the analysis.

 If, on the other hand, the Linguist changes the MT, the match rate will be lower.
-The score-counting algorithm is identical to the one that we use to calculate the score of translation memory fuzzy matches.
+The more the Linguist changes the segment, the lower the score will be.
+This is the same score-counting algorithm as the one we use to calculate the score of translation memory fuzzy matches.

-If your default analysis showed a high number of quality MT matches (75% or above), the post-editing analysis should reflect a correspondingly minimal to moderate amount of edits to the MT suggestions.
+If your default analysis shows a high number of quality MT matches (75% or above), the post-editing analysis should reflect a correspondingly minimal to moderate amount of edits to the MT suggestions.

 Evaluating the Segment Changes